easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 #### Scripts

-##### grab_cids_from_selected_tiles.py

-Handles getting the CIDs for the selected tiles and generates a JSON file containing the Content Identifiers (CIDs) for each tile.

-**When to run**: Run after selecting the AOI and downloading the required HLS data to generate the CIDs for each tile, which are necessary for further processing in the pipeline.
-The resulting output can be used to run `ipfs_cli_download.py` to download the HLS scenes or `check_ipfs_content_retrievability`.

 ##### create_bb.py

 Responsible for generating bounding boxes for chips based on the Cropland Data Layer (CDL) data.
 It processes the CDL data to create a GeoJSON file containing the bounding boxes and their associated properties.
 These bounding boxes are used in subsequent steps of the pipeline to define the spatial extent of the chips that will be processed.